 The following tutorial assumes you have a Mac.
 If you have Windows and figure out a process that allows you to print across multiple pages, please drop us a note so we can add the instructions to this guide.

-We've also had some users find success in printing large timelines on a plotter: Printing on a Plotter.
+We've also had some users find success in printing large timelines on a plotter: Print on a Plotter.

-1. Download your timeline as a PDF and choose the " Stretch across multiple sheets of paper " option
+2. Choose the " Stretch across multiple sheets of paper " option:

 Click on the File > Export menu: